JudithEdh/QA-Fundamental_Project/README.md

 ![CI diagram](pipeline.png)

 ## Planning
 The planning of the project was essential in order to meet the MVP (Minimum Viable Product).
-The project tracking tool used was a Jira board which allows to produce epics which have user stories with tasks related to them.
+The project tracking tool used was a Jira board which allows to produce epics which have user stories with tasks related to them ([Jira Board](https://judithedh.atlassian.net/secure/RapidBoard.jspa?rapidView=1&useStoredSettings=true&atlOrigin=eyJpIjoiNDZlNTMzNTYzNGFjNDViOGJkNjY1ZTNhMzE3Y2IxODkiLCJwIjoiaiJ9)).
 ![User Stories](user.png)
 In order to interact with the tasks dynamically, "sprints" were created.
 These are a good way to keep track of the progress of the project because it allows to classify the tasks as "to do", "in progress" or done.
 ![PN board](jira.png)